 I was also starting to enjoy writing, something that, at first, I didn’t think I cared for that much.

 My writing got more refined, and the results I reached for my clients were getting better every week.

 It helped that the client I worked for had great analytics set in place for me to learn from what connected with my audience.

-There were a few other things I tried to do also that I didn’t enjoy so much like learn Vietnamese (I was terrible at it!), and taught an English class to cover for a friend.
+There were a few other things I tried to do also that I didn’t enjoy so much, like learn Vietnamese (I was terrible at it!), and teaching an English class to cover for a friend.